 ‘Customer’—An individual to whom the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 apply.

-‘Electronic Format’—Any format other than print, including those actuated by or as a result of analogue, digital, electronic, compact disk, electrical, magnetic, optical, laser, acoustic, or any such similar technologies, and/or devices accessed using personal computers, workstations, local area networks, wide area networks, intranets, the Internet, or other dial-in access.
+‘Electronic Format’—Any format other than print, including those actuated by or as a result of analogue, digital, electronic, compact disk, electrical, magnetic, optical, laser, acoustic, or any such similar technologies, and/or devices accessed using personal computers, workstations, local area networks, wide area networks, intranets, the Internet, or other dial-in access, and (for the avoidance of doubt) including any AI Model.

 ‘Extract’—An extract of less than 25 per cent of any constituent part of the Works.